tritemio/FRETBursts/docs/source/burst_selection.rst

 as parameters. :func:`Select_bursts` returns a new :class:`Data` object containing only the new sub-set of bursts.
 A new selection applied to this new object as well.
-In this way, different selection criteteria can be freely combined in orther to obtain a burst population satisfying arbitrary constrains.
+In this way, different selection criteria can be freely combined in order to obtain a burst population satisfying arbitrary constrains.

 FRETBursts provider a large number of